Eng-Abdelrhman-Mostafa-Ibrahim/CodeAlpha_Network-Sniffer/README.md

 A simple Python network sniffer that captures and analyzes live packets using Scapy — built for educational purposes.

-> ⚠️ For educational and ethical use only.
-> Only use this tool on networks you own or have explicit permission to monitor.

 ---

 ## 📋 Features